Open and download portrait

 President Sarah C. Mangelsdorf

-Sarah Mangelsdorf is known for her work on issues of academic quality, educational access, and diversity and inclusion at some of the nation’s leading public and private institutions.
-She has earned wide recognition for developing important strategic initiatives tailored to the goals of each institution and for taking a leading role in building both financial and institutional support for those goals.
+University of Rochester President Sarah C. Mangelsdorf is an experienced academic known for her work on issues of academic quality, educational access, and diversity and inclusion at some of the nation’s leading public and private institutions.

-Mangelsdorf served as chief operating officer at Wisconsin, where her responsibilities included oversight of all academic programs and budget planning for 12 schools and colleges, including Education, Business, Engineering, and Graduate Studies, as well as the Schools of Medicine and Public Health and of Nursing, which are affiliated with UW Health, the integrated health system of the University of Wisconsin–Madison.
+President Mangelsdorf is a professor of psychology who served as provost at the University of Wisconsin-Madison before coming to Rochester.
+Her responsibilities included oversight of all academic programs and budget planning for 12 schools and colleges, including Education, Business, Engineering, and Graduate Studies, as well as the Schools of Medicine and Public Health and of Nursing, which are affiliated with UW Health, the integrated health system of the University of Wisconsin–Madison.

 Increased faculty diversity

-She led the revival of the faculty cluster hiring initiative, an effort to hire new faculty members under a system designed to build interdisciplinary strengths and emphasize Wisconsin’s historical commitment as a public resource for research and service.
+She led the revival of the faculty cluster hiring initiative, an effort to hire new faculty members under a system designed to build interdisciplinary strengths, emphasize Wisconsin’s historical commitment as a public resource for research and service, create new curricular offerings, and service, and create new curricular offerings.

-Also at Wisconsin, Mangelsdorf worked on a program to better diversify the institution’s faculty.
+Also, at Wisconsin, she worked on a program to better diversify the institution’s faculty.
 Announced fall 2018, the Target of Opportunity Program (TOP) provides funding and other support for schools and departments to recruit outstanding faculty members among historically underrepresented groups.
-The program puts a particular emphasis on race and ethnicity, and on gender in disciplines where women are underrepresented.
+The program puts a particular emphasis on race and ethnicity, and gender in disciplines where women are underrepresented.

 Bolstered financial aid